hafizmuhammadaslam10/language-translate-app/README.md

 ## 💸 100% Free — No API Key Required!

 This app uses [`google-translate-api-x`](https://www.npmjs.com/package/google-translate-api-x), which works **without any API key** or billing account.
-It’s perfect for:
+It's perfect for:

 - Local translation tools
 - Prototypes and mini tools